Fersoil/idisc/docs/INSTALL.md

 # Installation

 End-to-end setup for the SAM3 + iDisc fork.
-The ResNet-101 baseline runs with steps 1–3 only; the SAM3 experiments additionally need step 4.
+The ResNet-101 baseline needs steps 1–3;
+the SAM3 experiments additionally need the SAM3 checkpoint (step 4).

 ## Prerequisites